HKD.com DAO (HDAO) Self Reported Market Capitalization Tops $53.69 Million

 [Telegram](https://t.me/hkd%5Fcom)[Youtube](https://www.youtube.com/channel/UC4vaQHtnCiSWXgwbZvP%5F4Tg)[Instagram](https://www.instagram.com/hkdexchange/)[Facebook](https://www.facebook.com/pg/HKDcom-634963297129866/)”

-It is usually not presently possible to buy alternative cryptocurrencies such as HKD.com DAO directly using U.S. dollars.
-Investors seeking to acquire HKD.com DAO should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy HKD.com DAO using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as HKD.com DAO directly using US dollars.
+Investors seeking to acquire HKD.com DAO should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase HKD.com DAO using one of the exchanges listed above.

 Receive News & Updates for HKD.com DAO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HKD.com DAO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.